m4theus4ndr4de/classification-health-insurance-cross-sell/README.md

 <h1>Health Insurance Cross Sell</h1>

-<p>This is a fictional project for studying purposes.
+<p align="justify">This is a fictional project for studying purposes.
 The business context and the insights are not real.
 The dataset is from a Health Insurance company that sells various kinds of insurance.
 The dataset is available on <a href="https://www.kaggle.com/datasets/anmolkumar/health-insurance-cross-sell-prediction" target="_blank">Kaggle</a>.</p>

 <h2>1.
 Description of the Business Problem</h2>

-<p>An insurance company sells health insurance to its customers.
+<p align="justify">An insurance company sells health insurance to its customers.
 They want to start selling vehicle insurance to these customers in order to diversify their products.
 The company will call these customers and offer this new type of insurance.
 The company surveyed its customers to get some data from them and find out which ones would be interested in vehicle insurance to make a cross sell.
 The company has availability to make only two thousand calls.
 They believe that one of the ways to reach as many customers as possible with the least amount of calls is to make a machine learning model that sorts the list of customers to maximize the amount of contracted services.
 It is a type of classification problem called learn to rank.</p>

 <h3>The tools that were created:</h3>

-<p><b>Machine Learning Classification Model: </b>Using the dataset from <a href="https://www.kaggle.com/datasets/anmolkumar/health-insurance-cross-sell-prediction" target="_blank">Kaggle</a>, a machine learning classification model was created to be use for future predictions.</p>The notebook used to create the model is available <a href="https://github.com/m4theus4ndr4de/classification-health-insurance-cross-sell/blob/main/notebooks/model-development.ipynb" target="_blank">here</a>.</p>
+<p align="justify"><b>Machine Learning Classification Model: </b>Using the dataset from <a href="https://www.kaggle.com/datasets/anmolkumar/health-insurance-cross-sell-prediction" target="_blank">Kaggle</a>, a machine learning classification model was created to be use for future predictions.</p>The notebook used to create the model is available <a href="https://github.com/m4theus4ndr4de/classification-health-insurance-cross-sell/blob/main/notebooks/model-development.ipynb" target="_blank">here</a>.</p>

-<p><b>Flask Prediction API: </b>The model is available on the cloud Heroku and can be acessible by an API created using Flask.
+<p align="justify"><b>Flask Prediction API: </b>The model is available on the cloud Heroku and can be acessible by an API created using Flask.
 The API source code is available <a href="https://github.com/m4theus4ndr4de/classification-health-insurance-cross-sell/blob/main/health-insurance-app-ma/handler.py" target="_blank">here</a>.</p>

-<p><b>Google Sheets Script: </b>A Google SHeets Script was developed to br used as a way to make predictions for several custumers at once.
+<p align="justify"><b>Google Sheets Script: </b>A Google SHeets Script was developed to br used as a way to make predictions for several custumers at once.
 The spreadsheet is available <a href="https://docs.google.com/spreadsheets/d/1Rqe43njtijO54H-xon1Q3-XWC8ETXqPs3Qe4cGv3IhY/edit?usp=sharing" target="_blank">here</a>.
 There is a button on the top menu called "Health Insurance Prediction".
 To make predictions the user have to click there, click on "Get Prediction" and the predictions for all the rows in the spreadsheet will appear on the prediction column.</p>

 <h2>2.
 Dataset Attributes</h2>